melezhik/swat/README.md

     # this is example of regexp check
     regexp: App Version Number: (\d+\.\d+\.\d+)

-# POST requests
+# Post requests
-When talking about swat I always say about GET http request, but swat may send a POST http request just name your check patterns file  as post.txt instead of get.txt
+When talking about swat I always say about Get http request, but swat may send a Post http request just name your check patterns file  as post.txt instead of get.txt

     echo 200 OK >> my-app/hello/post.txt
     echo 200 OK >> my-app/hello/world/post.txt

 # Swat settings

 Swat has some settings may redefined as _environmental variables_ and|or using swat.ini files